unChaz/sci-fi-5e/srd/mechanics/combat.md

 Hit points represent a combination of physical and mental durability, the will to live, and luck.
 Creatures with more hit points are more difficult to kill.
 Those with fewer hit points are more fragile.

-A creature’s current hit points (usually just called hit points) can be any number from the creature’s hit point maximum down to 0.
+A creature's current hit points (usually just called hit points) can be any number from the creature's hit point maximum down to 0.
 This number changes frequently as a creature takes damage or receives healing.

 Whenever a creature takes damage, that damage is subtracted from its hit points.
-The loss of hit points has no effect on a creature’s capabilities until the creature drops to 0 hit points.
+The loss of hit points has no effect on a creature's capabilities until the creature drops to 0 hit points.

 #### Damage Rolls